 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.

-Casey’s story is from The Spark, her weekly climate and energy newsletter.
-Sign up to receive it in your inbox every Wednesday.
+Zeyi’s story is from China Report, his weekly newsletter giving you the inside track on all things China.
+Sign up to receive it in your inbox every Tuesday.

 I’ve combed the internet to find you today’s most fun/important/scary/fascinating stories about technology.

 1 The race for US chips subsidies is underway